-2.3.1 Panels and Roles
+2.4.1 Panels and Roles

-The String Similarity Panel assesses whether a proposed gTLD string is likely to result in user confusion due to similarity with any reserved word, any existing TLD, or any new gTLD string applied for in the current application round.
+The String Similarity Panel will assess whether a proposed gTLD string is likely to result in user confusion due to similarity with any reserved name, any existing TLD, any requested IDN ccTLD, or any new gTLD string applied for in the current application round.
 This occurs during the String Similarity review in Initial Evaluation.

 The DNS Stability Panel will review each applied-for string to determine whether the proposed string might adversely affect the security or stability of the DNS.
-This occurs during the DNS Stability String Review in Initial Evaluation, and may occur again if an applicant does not pass the review in Initial Evaluation and requests Extended Evaluation.
+This occurs during the DNS Stability String Review in Initial Evaluation.

 The Geographical Names Panel will review each application to determine whether the applied-for gTLD represents a geographic name, as defined in this guidebook.
-In the event that the string represents a geographic name, the panel will ensure that the required documentation is provided with the application and verify that the documentation is from the relevant governments or public authorities and is authentic.
+In the event that the string represents a geographic name and requires government support, the panel will ensure that the required documentation is provided with the application and verify that the documentation is from the relevant governments or public authorities and is authentic.